i-abdullahirshad/gamepadscheck/src/content/articles/controller-works-in-steam-but-not-in-game.md

 **Why both directions work**

 Some games have no controller support of their own and rely entirely on Steam Input to translate your pad into something they understand.
 Turn it off and they see nothing.
+(If you usually keep this disabled out of performance concerns, answering whether [does Steam Input add input lag](/does-steam-input-add-input-lag/) shows the base translation is actually practically instant).

 Other games have their own controller support and get confused when Steam creates a virtual controller on top.
 They end up seeing two devices, or reading the wrong one, and ignore your input.